 Can high-intensity exercise sometimes lead to cardiac events?
 Both research and anecdotal evidence indicates that it can.
-In face, over the past 12 years CTS has coached thousands of athletes and a handful of those athletes have developed atrial fibrillation.
+In face, over the past 15 years CTS has coached more than 12,000 thousand athletes and a handful of those athletes have developed atrial fibrillation.
 Was it directly caused by training?
 I don’t know.
 The athletes I know of were successfully treated using electrical cardioversion or catheter ablation, and they returned to training and competition.
 A few other athletes discovered and were treated for cardiac abnormalities that were deemed to be congenital defects.
 In those cases, the increased workload of training brought their conditions to the attention of their cardiologists, and one could argue that those conditions – if left undiscovered and untreated – could have otherwise led to premature death.

-What does all of this mean for you, especially if you’re my age (52) or older?
+What does all of this mean for you, especially if you’re my age (54) or older?
 Well, I’m not a doctor and I’m certainly not going to tell you to just ignore the possibility that high-intensity exercise could lead to a cardiac event.
 But as an athlete and coach who has been involved in endurance sports for more than 40 years and worked with competitive athletes ranging from teenagers to septuagenarians, I’d urge you to keep articles like the one in the WSJ in perspective.
 For the vast majority of our increasingly-obese population, more exercise and more intense exercise is a good choice.
 Even for the majority of athletes, the realistic chance of suffering a cardiac abnormality from high-intensity training is remote.
-But, if you have a history of heart disease in your family or you had relatives who died from sudden cardiac events (heart attack, stroke) at relatively young ages, then you might want to have a conversation with your cardiologist about your personal risk factors.
+But, if you have a history of heart disease in your family or you had relatives who died from sudden cardiac events (heart attack, stroke) at relatively young ages, then a conversation with your cardiologist about your personal risk factors would be prudent.

 I realize I’m biased because I believe in the power of fitness, but neither the evidence cited in the WSJ article nor anything else I’ve read has convinced me that intense training puts healthy athletes at a substantially greater health risk than moderate-intensity training.
 On the other hand, there’s overwhelming evidence that being inactive (lower training workload, lower caloric expenditure) leads to weight gain, increased risk of Type II diabetes, increased risk of heart attack and stroke, hell – even increased risk of erectile dysfunction!